JosiasFurtado/RN-Typescript-Template/README.md

 # RN-Typescript-Template
  Typescript template for React Native

- clone the project and run yarn or npm install
+ Clone the project and run npm install or yarn